 Humanities: Land Sea Space

-Humanities: Land Sea Space is a new cross-disciplinary research initiative, in the planning stages at the Glasscock Center, which will bring a range of events to campus and the local community starting Fall 2019.
+Humanities: Land Sea Space is a new cross-disciplinary research initiative at the Glasscock Center, which will bring a range of events to campus and the local community starting Fall 2019.
 Land Sea Space encompasses a diverse set of contexts and places in which pressing issues and challenges are situated and is designed to open up opportunities for the Glasscock Center to collaborate across Texas A&M’s disciplines and colleges.
 Land Sea Space aims to capture both global concerns and many that are especially relevant to the state of Texas.

 Texas A&M is one of only 17 universities in the United States with the triple designation of land-grant, sea-grant, and space-grant university.
 In the spirit of the Glasscock Center’s mission to foster interdisciplinary humanities research among the community of scholars at Texas A&M University and in the world beyond the academy, Humanities: Land Sea Space seeks to benefit and impact a broad intellectual community, beginning with the humanities and social sciences, and extending to disciplines such as architecture and urban planning, oceanography, health sciences, and others.
 The initiative aims to have significant reach and impact by exploring globally relevant topics and establishing international collaborations through its research activities and events.